Late Boneset, Late Thoroughwort

 As of 1-17-22 when this page was last updated, Plants of the World Online lists 61 accepted species in the Eupatorium genus.
 It is a member of the plant family Asteraceae with a total of 1,677 genera.
 Those numbers are likely to change as updates are made on POWO.
 The number of genera in this family fluctuates quite often.

 The distribution map above of Eupatorium serotinum is from Plants of the World Online.
 Areas in green are where it is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is similar.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I took the photos of the Eupatorium serotinum in the pasture next to my backyard.
+I took the above photo of the Eupatorium serotinum in the pasture next to my backyard.
 Of course, there are several small colonies here and there but this one was quite handy.
-I have identified three species of Eupatorium here on the farm and E. serotinum and E. altissimum were somewhat difficult to tell apart.
+I have identified three species of Eupatorium here on the farm and E. serotinum and E. altissimum were somewhat difficult to tell apart if it weren’t for the leaf petioles (leaf stems).
 Eupatorium perfoliatum is easy to tell because of its leaves.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
 I would enjoy hearing from you.